AnilSathi23/Design-Patterns/README.md

 ## Encapsulation

-From Google
-In Object-Oriented Programming (OOP), encapsulation means bundling data (attributes) with the methods that operate on that data into a single unit, essentially "wrapping" them together within a class, thereby hiding internal implementation details and providing controlled access to the data through public methods, like "getters" and "setters"; this protects the data from unauthorized modification and promotes modularity in your code.
+Encapsulation is a fundamental concept of Object-Oriented Programming (OOP) in Java.
+It refers to the bundling of data (fields) and methods (functions) that operate on the data into a single unit, usually a class.
+Encapsulation is also about restricting direct access to some of the object's components, which is achieved through access modifiers.

+## Key Aspects of Encapsulation:

+### Data Hiding:

+- Fields (variables) in a class are often declared as private to prevent unauthorized access.
+- Access to these fields is controlled through public methods, known as getters and setters.

+### Controlled Access:

+- By using getter methods, you can read the value of private fields.

+- By using setter methods, you can modify the value, potentially adding validation logic.

+### Improved Maintainability:

+- Since data is hidden, internal implementation details can be changed without affecting external code that uses the class.

+- It ensures loose coupling between different components of a program.

 ```java
 // Class with private data and public methods